4. Field Programmable Gate Arrays

 3 * The decoder shows the binary number represented

-4 * by SW3-SW0 of a DE10 Lite board on HEX0 as a hex number.
+4 * by SW3-SW0 of a DE10-Lite board on HEX0 as a hex number.

 5 *

-6 * @param SW bits of switch buttons SW3, SW2, SW1 and SW0.
+6 * @param SW bits of switches SW3, SW2, SW1 and SW0.

 7 * @param HEX0 output bits which drive the seven-segment display HEX0.